Quebec City (Province of Canada electoral district): Boundaries

 The first Governor General, Lord Sydenham, exercised the power to draw boundaries by a proclamation issued shortly after the formation of the Province of Canada in early 1841.
 His overall goal in drawing the boundaries was to ensure that supporters of the creation of the new Province of Canada and of his government would be elected.
 The boundaries did not follow the normal municipal boundaries, rather being drawn along certain streets and geographic features.
 This new electoral district was designed to exclude as many francophone Canadien voters as possible, and to include as many voters of British background as possible, since they generally supported the union and Lord Sydenham's government.
 It was an example of an ethnic and linguistic gerrymander.
 The areas of the municipality of Quebec which were not included in the new electoral district of Quebec City instead were included in Quebec County.
-The result was the effective disenfranchisement of Quebec francophone voters in the 1841 election.
+The result was the effective dilution of Quebec francophone voters in the 1841 election.

+In 1853, after the establishment of responsible government and local control, the provincial Parliament passed a statute to expand the number of seats in the Assembly and re-draw the boundaries.
+As part of that redistribution, the new boundaries for the Quebec electoral district were based on the municipal boundaries of the city, instead of the highly specific boundaries used by Sydenham.

-Members of the Legislative Assembly
+Members of the Legislative Assembly (1841–1860)

-Quebec City was represented by two members in the Legislative Assembly.
-The following were the members for Quebec City.
+Quebec City was a multi-member constituency.
+Under the Union Act, 1840, it was originally entitled to two members in the Legislative Assembly.
+In the 1853 redistribution, it was given an additional member, allowing it to return three members to the Legislative Assembly.

+The following were the members of the Legislative Assembly for Quebec City.
+The party affiliations are based on the biographies of individual members given by the National Assembly of Quebec, as well as votes in the Legislative Assembly.
+"Party" was a fluid concept, especially during the early years of the Province of Canada.